Sihanoukville: Airport

-Long distance buses and taxis

-The central long-distance bus station for all transport business operators is on National Highway 4 in the city's north-east near the Autonomous Port.
-Transport business operators maintain booking offices in the urban centers.

-Sihanoukville is served by many competing companies with daily scheduled services from and to all major population centers in Cambodia.
-Direct destinations are Phnom Penh, Koh Kong (city), and Kampot.
-Some companies offer services to Ho Chi Minh City in Vietnam and to Siem Reap near Angkor Wat.
-Buses operate from the early morning until the afternoon plus a daily night-bus/sleeper.

-Privately operated taxi stands for long-distance transportation are found at the central bus station, in the commercial urban center and the tourist center in the South.

-Marine transport, island access, ferries
+Marine transport

-The last daily national official marine ferry service from/to Sihanoukville city to/from Krong Koh Kong ceased operation with the completion of National Highway 48 in 2007.
+The last daily national official Sihanoukville city–Krong Koh Kong marine ferry ceased operation with the completion of National Highway 48 in 2007.

-Koh Rong island and Koh Rong Sanloem island have daily ferry service.
+Koh Rong Island and Koh Rong Sanloem Island have daily ferry services.

-Access to smaller islands is generally provided by local holiday resorts, Otres marina, dive operators or private operators.
-Additionally, small long-tail boats and medium size cruising boats can be individually hired for sightseeing, fishing, diving and drinking trips at Otres marina, guest-houses, travel agencies and diving operators.

-Marina Oceania - the first marina in Cambodia operational and fully equipped since 2013 for yachts and boats up to 25 m with 4 to 5 m berths for 20 boats.
-It is at the local port's pier, near Koh Preab Island. (coordinates: 10° 39' 59" N / 103° 30' 41" E).
+Marina Oceania, the first marina in Cambodia operational and fully equipped since 2013 for yachts and boats up to 25 m with 4 to 5 m berths for 20 boats.
+It is at the local port's pier, near Koh Preab Island. (coordinates: 10°39'59"N / 103°30'41"E).

-Holiday cruise ships infrequently stop at the port during their voyages in Southeast Asia.

 Rail transport

-The railway network of Cambodia was re-constructed for freight transport during the last years by Toll Holdings, which has obtained a building and maintenance concession from the Royal Cambodian Railway.
-The "Southern line", constructed 1960–1969 with a length of 264 km, connects Sihanoukville Port Special Economic Zone with the capital Phnom Penh.
+Cambodia's railway network was reconstructed for freight transport during the last years by Toll Holdings, which obtained a building and maintenance concession from the Royal Cambodian Railway.
+The "Southern line", constructed from 1960 to 1969 with a length of 264 km, connects Sihanoukville Port Special Economic Zone with Phnom Penh.